 He raises his arms to the sky and springs forward.
 He covers the thirty feet between us in one leap.
 I look up as he descends, thrusting my knife into the air.
 His hand whips my arm to the side.
 He lands on my chest, pinning me to the soft earth.

-His strong hands hold mine over my head, and he opens his gigantic mouth as if to swallow my head.
+His strong hands hold mine over my shoulders, and he opens his gigantic mouth as if to swallow my head.
 I twist one arm free and slice the soft white flesh of his belly.
-He croaks and rolls backward, and I do the same.
+He croaks and rolls backward.
+I do the same.

 I rush him headlong, letting out a primal war cry.
 He uses his gigantic frog legs to shoot forward, his eyes squinting in focused determination.
-We collide, his bulk knocks me to my back again.
+We collide, his bulk knocks me to my back.
 I plunge the knife into his ribs.
-He opens his mouth in my face again, and his tongue flashes out, wrapping around the blade.
+He opens his mouth in my face, and his tongue flashes out, wrapping around the blade.
 He swallows it down in one quick movement.
 His hands surround my face like a vise.

 “Why?!”
 I scream.

 His eyes soften a little somehow, then his tongue lashes out again.
 It wraps around my head and across my eyes.
 A burning sensation erupts behind my eyelids, and I scream.

 He lets me up.
 I thrash around blindly, swinging my arms and spinning in circles.
 I claw at my eyes, trying to wipe the reptilian spit away.
 It doesn’t work, and the pain brings me to my knees.
 I lay defeated writhing in pain.

 The pain has scrambled my brain.
 All I can hear is the croaks of his brethren.
 It drowns my senses; I have no choice but to obey.
 I force my eyes to open, and the pain disappears.